g-neves/extract_logo_and_phones/README.md

 ## Technical commentaries

-First, I dealed with the logo feature.
+First, I dealt with the logo feature.
 My main idea was to extract, via the 3rd party library `BeautifulSoup`, all the images in the html source code and then look for `logo` tags in them.
 This strategy ended up being effective and was left as the final strategy for obtaining the logos.